madagra/tinyurl-example/README.md

 # TinyURL sample project

-Sample project to experiment with the system design with a TinyURL application
+Sample project to experiment with the system design with a TinyURL application.
+For running the application locally via Docker, simple execute: `docker compose up --build`.

 ## Test the application locally